varnish/varnish-wiki/source/start/httpcaching_basics.rst

 **Age**

-- A cache server can send an additional response header, age, to indicate the age of the response.
+- A cache server can send an additional response header, Age, to indicate the age of the response.
 - Varnish (and other caches) does this.
-- Browsers (and Varnish) will use the age-header to determine how long to cache content.
+- Browsers (and Varnish) will use the Age header to determine how long to cache content.
 - For example, for a max-age-based equation: cache duration = max-age - Age
 - If you allow Varnish to cache for a long time, the age-header could effectively disallow client-side caches.